mrichnu/ansible-django/README.md

 ### Assumptions

 This playbook assumes you have created an Ubuntu 14.04 server and have already set up ssh public key authentication on it.
-You can easily set up public key authentication on your server with this command:

-`ssh-copy-id root@xxx.xxx.xxx.xxx`
+Assuming you have provisioned a server from a cloud provider such as AWS or Digital Ocean, you should have downloaded the private key when generating the server, or specified a keypair whose private key you already have saved.

 It also assumes you are cool with Postgresql as your database.

 ### How to use

-- Install ansible 1.9.3 or greater on your computer.
+- Install ansible on your computer (`sudo pip install ansible` should do the trick).
 - Clone this project.
-- Edit the `ansible/hosts` file and enter the IP address of the server you are deploying to.
+- Edit the `ansible/hosts` file and enter the IP address of the server you are deploying to and edit the path to the private key file.
 - Edit the `ansible/vars.yml` file and enter values appropriate for your project.
 - Run the playbook: